HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 Adding Visualization to Databricks Dashboard

-Follow the same steps for all the other charts, such as the scatter plot, bubble chart, and pie chart.
-Once you've added all of them, your dashboard will look something like this:
+Follow the same steps for all the other charts you've created, such as the scatter plot, bubble chart, and pie chart.
+Once you've added all of them, your dashboard will begin to take shape, something like this:

 Adding Visualization to Databricks Dashboard